 The College of Professional General and Foundational Studies at Wilberforce University, Ohio offers interdisciplinary courses (global culture, global issues, African and African American studies, humanistic studies, communication, literature and language, religion, ethics, social studies, and science).
-The College of General and Foundational Studies is seeking multiple instructor positions for the 2021-2022 academic year for
+The College of General and Foundational Studies is seeking multiple instructor positions.

 US Government or History

 - Teach 12 credit hours per semester, depending on enrollment pipelines, and department/area needs.
 Should be able to teach a spectrum of courses in the specific field of study.

 - Plan, organize, and communicate instruction in ways which effectively encourage and stimulate student learning.

 - Employ appropriate teaching and learning strategies and use instructional technology in line with the needs of the course and discipline.

 - Serve as an Academic Advisor to students

 - Support classroom and online (Canvas) efforts, and work with other relevant units of the university to facilitate and promote student success.
 Proficiency in synchronous and asynchronous modes of virtual instruction is a must.

 - Prepare, distribute, and submit syllabi for all assigned sections in accordance with college and university policies.
 Syllabi must list key student learning outcomes, provide a breakdown of course content, and specify valid assessment devices and breakdown of grades.